-If you feel uncomfortable or are being forced to do something you don’t want to do in order to gain or maintain membership in a group, you may be being hazed.
-Hazing is not just against the Boston University Code of Student Responsibilities, but against the laws of the Commonwealth of Massachusetts.
+If you feel uncomfortable, or are being forced to do something you don’t want to do in order to gain or maintain membership in a group, you may be being hazed.

-If it’s happening to you, if you are ordered to do it to someone else, or if you see it happening to friends or classmates, please report it.
+If it’s happening to you, if you’re ordered to do it to someone else, or if you see it happening to friends or classmates, please report it.
 If the hazing or situation is life threatening or violent, call the Boston University Police immediately at 617-353-2121.
-If it is not an emergency, you can use the confidential online hazing report form.
+For non-emergencies, you can use the confidential online hazing report form.
 Your report can be anonymous.

 Students accused of hazing will go through the University’s Judicial Process.
 Organizations accused of hazing may have their University recognition withdrawn.